-How Yoga Nidra Benefits You
+How to do Yoga Nidra

 - Start by gently taking your attention to your right foot.
 Keep your attention there for a few seconds, while relaxing your foot.
-Then gently move your attention up to the right knee, right thigh and hip (again for a couple of seconds).
+Then gently move your attention up to the right knee, right thigh and hip.
 Become aware of your whole right leg.
-Repeat this process for the left leg.

-- Similarly, take your attention to all parts of the body: genital area, stomach, navel region, chest, right shoulder and right arm, followed by the left shoulder and left arm, throat, face and the top of the head.
+- Take your attention to the right shoulder, right arm, palms, and fingers.
+Repeat this on the left shoulder, left arm, throat, face, and finally the top of the head.

 - Taking your own time, you may then slowly sit up, and whenever you feel comfortable, slowly and gradually open your eyes.